tornord/timeseries/README.md

 }
 ```

-By default the TimeSeries class imports json data of the following format, where
+By default the TimeSeries class imports json data in the following format.

-* key: String, any id or name, optional
-* timestamps: Array of date strings
-* values: Array of numbers
+Example

 ```json
 {